Cardinal Paul Poupard with St John Paul II

 The Heritage of Vatican II

-When I too came to gather together the rich heritage of the Ecumenical Council, the Synod of Bishops and my esteemed predecessor Paul VI, I declared in Paris, on 1 and 2 June 1980, to the Catholic Institute and later to the extraordinary assembly of UNESCO, that there is an organic and constitutive link existing between Christianity and culture - with man, therefore, in his humanity.
+When I too came to gather together the rich heritage of the Ecumenical Council, the Synod of Bishops and my esteemed predecessor Paul VI, I declared in Paris, on 1 and 2 June 1980, to the Catholic Institute and later to the extraordinary assembly of UNESCO, that there is an organic and constitutive link existing between Christianity and culture - with humans, therefore, in their humanity.
 This link between the Gospel and culture, as I said in my address to that learned body of men and women of culture and science from all over the world, “is in fact the creator of culture at its very foundations”.
-And if culture is that by which man as man becomes more man, what is at stake in this case is the very destiny of man.
+And if culture is that by which a person as a person becomes more human, what is at stake in this case is the very destiny of humans.
 Hence the importance for the Church, whose concern it is, of a careful and far-sighted pastoral activity with regard to culture, and in a particular way with regard to what is called living culture, that is, the whole of the principles and values which make up the ethos of a people: “The synthesis between culture and faith is not just a demand of culture, but also of faith...
-A faith which does not become culture is a faith which has not been fully received, not thoroughly thought through, not faithfully lived out”, as I said on 16 January 1982 (Discourse to the participants at the National Congress of the Movement of Cultural Commitment) .
+A faith which does not become culture is a faith which has not been fully received, not thoroughly thought through, not faithfully lived out”, as I said on 16 January 1982 (Discourse to the participants at the National Congress of the Movement of Cultural Commitment).

 The Council for Culture